 Any Director may be removed from office by a two-thirds (2/3) vote of all of the Directors at a regular meeting or a special meeting called for that purpose.
 Such removal shall be for just cause, which shall include, but is not limited to;

-- Consistent failure to discharge the duties of the office; and/or
+3. Consistent failure to discharge the duties of the office; and/or

-- Financial irregularities with regard to Community Center business.
+4. Financial irregularities concerning Pride Center business.

-Any Director whose removal is proposed shall be entitled to written notice specifying the proposed removal and cause therefore at least ten (10) days prior to any meeting of the Board at which such removal shall be considered.
+Any Director whose removal is proposed shall be entitled to a written notice specifying the proposed removal and cause therefore at least ten (10) days prior to any meeting of the Board at which such removal shall be considered.

-Section 5.08 Meetings.
+Section 5.08 Meetings

-- Meetings shall be conducted in accordance with the most recent edition of Robert’s Rules of Order unless the Board of Directors, by a 2/3 vote, agrees to a different method of conducting meetings, or wherein that authority conflicts with these bylaws, or any statute of the State.
+4. Meetings shall be conducted in accordance with the most recent edition of Robert’s Rules of Order unless the Board of Directors, by a 2/3 vote, agrees to a different method of conducting meetings, or wherein that authority conflicts with these bylaws, or any statute of the State.

-Section 5.09 Quorum and Voting.
+Section 5.09 Quorum and Voting

-Section 5.10 Business Arising Between Regularly Scheduled Meetings.
+Section 5.10 Business Arising Between Regularly Scheduled Meetings

 New business may occasionally arise between regularly scheduled Board meetings.
-A majority of the Executive Committee shall decide if such business requires a special meeting of the Board or may be placed on the agenda of the next regularly scheduled meeting or if it can be discharged within the duties of the Executive Committee as defined by these bylaws.
+A simple majority of the Executive Committee shall decide if such business requires a special meeting of the Board or may be placed on the agenda of the next regularly scheduled meeting, or if it can be discharged within the duties of the Executive Committee as defined by these bylaws.

-Section 5.11 Compensation.
+Section 5.11 Compensation

 The Directors shall receive no compensation for their services as Directors.